 At Arbor Financial, you can have a line of credit using the equity in your home starting at $10,000 and borrow against it, similar to a credit card, only at much lower interest rates than a credit card.
 You can take advances from your HELOC as often as you’d like, and there are no restrictions on how you spend the money!

-Here are 7 common uses of a home equity line of credit (HELOC):
+Here are 7 common uses for your home equity line of credit (HELOC):

 1. Pay for home improvements.

-One of the more popular uses of a HELOC is for home improvements.
-Home improvements that increase the value of your home make using your HELOC well worth it.
+One of the more popular uses of a HELOC is for home improvements, and those that increase the value of your home make using your HELOC well worth it.
 Just be mindful of what will actually increase your home's value and what projects may not.
 New paint, carpet, and kitchen improvements are all projects that typically yield increased value, whereas a new pool may not.
 Or, maybe you plan on staying in the house for a while and simply wish to make it more comfortable and attractive by purchasing new furniture.

 2. Pay off credit cards or other higher interest debt.

 Debt consolidation is another common use of home equity.
 If you have credit card debt, then you are most likely paying two or three times the interest than you would with a HELOC.
-According to ValuePenguin.com, as of March 2019, the average interest rates on credit cards range from 15.99% - 19.80%.
-You can see how rolling your credit card debt into a HELOC could save you hundreds, if not thousands, of dollars in interest.
+According to a WalletHub study, as of July 2021, the average interest rates on credit cards range from 14.61% - 18.04%.
+Rolling your credit card debt into a HELOC could save you hundreds, if not thousands of dollars, in interest.

 3. Pay for education.